Environmental Engineering Defined

-According to Britannica (https://www.britannica.com), environmental engineering is “the development of processes and infrastructure for the supply of water, the disposal of waste, and the control of pollution of all kinds.
-These endeavours protect public health by preventing disease transmission, and they preserve the quality of the environment by averting the contamination and degradation of air, water, and land resources.”
+According to Britannica (https://www.britannica.com), “environmental engineering is the development of processes and infrastructure for the supply of water, the disposal of waste, and the control of pollution of all kinds.”
+These endeavours protect public health by preventing disease transmission, and they preserve the quality of the environment by averting the contamination and degradation of air, water, and land resources.

-That is the million dollar question.
-But the history of the discipline will help answer it.
-For years and years, environmental engineering was known as sanitary engineering and was part of the civil engineering field.
-However, it came into its own being in the mid-1960’s with the recognition of pollution on our planet and the outcries to clean it up.
-Scientists and engineers came to the forefront to assist.
-Technical expertise was needed with water pollution, air pollution, and land pollution.
-Landmark federal laws were passed – the Clean Water Act (1972), the Clean Air Act (1970), and the Comprehensive Environmental Response, Compensation, & Liability Act (1980).
+Historically, sanitary civil engineers did environmental engineering like work.
+However, they be-came known as environmental engineers in the mid-1960’s with the recognition of pollution and the outcries to clean it up.
+As a result, scientists and engineers answered the call.
+Firstly, they addressed water pollution.
+Next, they turned to air pollution.
+Finally, they focused on land pollution.
+They followed three landmark federal laws: the Clean Water Act (1972), the Clean Air Act (1970), and the Comprehensive Environmental Response, Compensation, & Liability Act (1980).
 It is extremely impressive that the U.S. Congress passed these laws so quickly!
 And what they did was create the need for environmental regulations, permits, and agencies to accomplish the mission.

 Agencies, you ask?
-Let’s start at the top – the U.S. Environmental Protection Agency (https://www.epa.gov) came out of Reorganization Plan No. 3 calling for the establishment of that agency.
+Firstly, let’s start at the top – the U.S. Environmental Protection Agency (https://www.epa.gov) came out of Reorganization Plan No. 3 calling for the establishment of that agency.
 That was an executive order which President Richard M. Nixon signed on July 9, 1970.

 The EPA began operation on December 2, 1970.
 Wow, things seemed to move quickly fifty years ago!